 The report should give an opinion on the adequacy and effectiveness of the University’s arrangements for:

 - risk management, control and governance

 - economy, efficiency and effectiveness and the extent to which the Council can rely on them.

 Managers will be required to respond to each audit report, usually within one month of issue, stating their proposed action with a timetable for implementing agreed recommendations.
 Material recommendations will usually be followed up some 6-12 months later.
-In addition, the Audit Committee will monitor the implementation of audit recommendations.
+In addition, the Audit and Risk Assurance Committee will monitor the implementation of audit recommendations.

 The Head of the Internal Audit Department should report to the Vice-Chancellor and the Chair of the Audit and Risk Assurance Committee any serious weaknesses, significant fraud or major accounting breakdown discovered during the normal course of audit work.

 If the Vice Chancellor refuses to report the matter to the Office for Students and the chair of the Council, then the auditor must report to them directly.